Inviting visitors

 • Attracting new volunteers and supporters;

-• Encouraging donations, including one-off and regular gifts;
+• Increasing opportunities for one-off and regular donations;

 • Inspiring people to leave a gift in their will, helping to support the church’s future;